Is timber being harvested sustainably?

 |Provincial and territorial Crown land||Private land|

 Area artificially regenerated and number of seedlings planted on provincial and territorial Crown lands in Canada, 2010–2020

 Between 2010 and 2012, the number of seedlings planted per year in Canada were at a relative low for the 10-year period of 2010 to 2020.
 From 2013 to 2016, the number of seedlings planted increased, then decreased until 2019, after which it increased slightly again (not exceeding 2006 levels).

 For each year between 2010 and 2020, about 95% of the total area artificially regenerated was renewed by planting, of which about 5% was renewed by seeding.
 Between 2010 and 2012, the area artificially regenerated were at a relative low for the 10-year period of 2010 to 2020.
 Between 2013 and 2020, the area artificially regenerated remained fairly stable.

 Table showing the area artificially regenerated in hectares and the number of seedlings planted (in millions) on provincial and territorial Crown lands in Canada from 2010 to 2020.

 Volume harvested relative to the sustainable wood supply

-The hardwood supply deemed sustainable for harvest has been stable at about 60 million m3 since 1990.
-Hardwood harvest was lowest in 1990 at 15 million m3 and highest in 2004 at 40 million m3.
-In 2019, almost 26 million m3 of hardwood was harvested.
+The hardwood supply deemed sustainable for harvest has been stable at around 60 million m3 since 1990.
+Hardwood harvest was lowest in 1990 at about 15 million m3, highest in 2004 at about 40 million m3, and landing at almost 25 million m3 in 2020.